Applications for the 2016 Rotterdam Lab are now closed

-Through its long-standing partnership with CineMart, IFP annually selects two producers to participate in the Rotterdam Lab, which runs concurrently with the CineMart co-production market, January 27-30, 2013.
-The Fellowship is open to American producers with at least one narrative feature producing credit who are current IFP Members at any level.
+Through its twenty year partnership with CineMart, IFP annually selects two producers to participate in the Rotterdam Lab, which runs concurrently with the CineMart co-production market, January 31 – February 3, 2016.
+The Fellowship is open to American producers with at least one narrative feature producing credit that are current IFP Members at the individual level.

-IFP’s recent past participants have included: Matthew Parker (Higher Ground), Adele Romanski (The Myth of the American Sleepover), Jason Orans (Night Catches Us), Nekisa Cooper (Pariah), Alicia Van Couvering (Tiny Furniture), Anish Savjani (Meek’s Cutoff), and Mynette Louie (Children of Invention).
+IFP’s recent Rotterdam Lab participants have included: Sara Murphy (Land Ho!), Chris Ohlson (Kumiko, the Treasure Hunter), David Kaplan (Obvious Child), Jessica Caldwell (Electrick Children), Andrea Roa (Drinking Buddies), Nick Case (Pilgrim Song), Matthew Parker (Higher Ground), Adele Romanski (The Myth of the American Sleepover), Jason Orans (Night Catches Us), Nekisa Cooper (Pariah), Alicia Van Couvering (Tiny Furniture), Anish Savjani (Meek’s Cutoff), and Mynette Louie (Children of Invention).